feng-guo/Teachers-Pet-Game/README.md

 * Accuracy: 95%
 * PP: 15

+# Neutral
+Neutral moves do not belong in either science, math, English, or Technology.
+If a person is neutral, it is because they specialize in something non-STEM (Science, Technology, English, Math, and we are aware that E is not supposed to correspond to English) and therefore irrelevant.
+Moves that are neutral are either physical or also non-STEM.

+# Moves
+## Attack
+### Burn Piano Book
+You know as a child how your parents forced you to play the piano.
+You either loved it or hated it.
+The constant mind-numbingly boring practice sessions made you wish for a swift death as your fingers lost sensation hammering at the keys for so long.
+Well some people decided burning their piano book would solve the problem.

+**Description**: If you do this, there is seriously something wrong with you.

+**Effect**
+* Base power: 60
+* Accuracy: 100
+* PP: 12
+* 50% chance to burn either the player or opponent

+### Clap
+Clapping is something you do when you celebrate an achievement: your's or someone other's.
+Clapping is a very positive action that you can do very quickly.

+**Description**: Yay, TLAP!

+**Effect**
+* Base power: 40
+* Accuracy: 100
+* PP: 15
+* Priority: 3
+* 10% to double the intelligence of the user

+### Explode Phone
+Whether it's from months of misuse or you washed it or your charger malfunctions, an exploding phone can get the best of us sometimes.

+**Description**: I got two phones, and now I have none.

+**Effect**
+* Base power: 120
+* Accuracy: 80
+* PP: 10
+* 75% chance to burn the opponent

+### Meter Stick
+As a measuring tool, a meter stick is vital to every experiment conducted in elementary school.
+From fake helicopters to seeing how long the hallway is, the meter has served an essential function.
+In the older days, in addition to its measuring capabilities, can be used as a tool for corporal punishment.
+While uncommon today, the threat of it is always present to those sleeping, or otherwise unsuspecting.

+**Description**: Whack whack

+**Effect**
+* Base power: 65
+* Accuracy: 90%
+* PP: 12
+* Priority +1

+### Throw Basketball
+As a sport, basketball is very popular sport among young individuals.
+It is a high-intensity sport because players are expected to run, dribble a ball, and shoot when necessary.
+Basketballs are also relatively hard, except not really.

+**Description**: Don't break your ankles.

+**Effect**
+* Base power: 30
+* Accuracy: 95%
+* PP: 20
+* Priority +2

+### Throw Chair
+Whenever frustrated, a student my resort to flinging furniture around to relieve them of tension.
+Usually this involves a desk or a chair.
+When thrown, chairs can be extremely lethal, causing heavy bruising, concussions, or open wounds.
+Many school boards have a policy against throwing, especially chairs.

+**Description**:
+Put that chair down!

+**Effect**
+* Base power: 80
+* Accuracy: 75%
+* PP: 10

+## Effect
+### Balls Away
+When you balling in gym class and then class starts and you already know what's about to go down.
+BALLS AWAYYYYYYY.

+**Description**: BALLS AWAY

+**Effect**
+* Doubles the speed of the user
+* Halves defence of opponent
+* PP: 10

+### Call Uber
+Instead of walking the 2 meters, some people prefer calling an Uber to arrive at their destination.
+Said people are usually stacked or just very, very lazy.

+**Description**: Why are you Ubering there, it's literally 2 steps away.

+**Effect**
+* Doubles the speed of the user
+* PP: 10

+### Cram
+Cramming right before an assessment is a surefire way to get someone to want death.
+You do gain short-term memory of a certain subject, however.

+**Description**: There is no way that I am going to remember all 15 chapters before the exam.

+**Effect**
+* Doubles the intelligence of the user
+* PP: 5

+### Crash
+After 48 sleepless hours, crashing is the most natural thing to do, especially after just running on caffeine the entire day.
+Crashing induces hysteria, hallucinations and increased aggressiveness until the person goes to sleep.

+**Description**: Misha why are you laughing at your counter.

+**Effect**
+* Doubles the attack of the user
+* Puts the user to sleep
+* PP: 10

+### Cry
+Crying is a good part of school because it relieves the mental stresses associated with learning.
+Even though you end up feeling like crap for crying your heart out, biologically, it should relieve something.
+Whether that happens or not depends on what you cry over.

+**Description**: This is the fourth time I've cried at school this week and it's only Tuesday.

+**Effect**
+* Refills the health of the user
+* Puts the user to sleep
+* PP: 5

+### Drink Bubble Tea
+Bubble tea is an essential aspect of student life in the GTA.
+Shops rake in massive profits selling glorified tea with milk to rich fobs who must intake an overage of sugar.
+Despite the immense health issues, bubble tea drinkers ignore these health warnings simply because they either don't care or just love bubble tea.

+**Description**: You wanna go to Chatime?

+**Effect**
+* Refills half the health of the user
+* PP: 10

+### Flex
+Jacked people flex because they have muscles.
+They like to compensate for something else and let others notice what they have been working on for the longest time.

+**Description**: Stop flexing, you're embarrassing yourself here.

+**Effect**
+* Doubles the attack and defence of the user
+* PP: 10

+### Greet
+Greeting someone is a very friendly action that makes them feel more welcome.
+Being acknowledged is very nice.

+**Description**: Hi everyone!

+**Effect**
+* Halves the defence of the user
+* PP: 15

+### Make Memes
+Memes are a universal method of communication.
+People of different cultures can all learn to accept this form of communication, mainly via the Internet.
+While a lot of memes are garbage, the more relatable ones are considered to be funny and are therefore more accepted.
+There is a sense of pride when making memes, which increases the mental health of the user.

+**Description**:
+Nice meme bro.

+**Effect**
+* Heals user by half their overall health.
+* Accuracy: 100%
+* PP: 8

+### Not Study
+People that get by without studying for any sort of assessment usually fail or still do well somehow.
+Either they are way too intelligence to study or are lucky.
+Either way, it's not fair

+**Description**: How do you pass without studying??

+**Effect**
+* Doubles the intelligence of the user
+* Halves the intelligence of the opponent
+* PP: 10

+### Snort Candy
+During the 80's, cocaine was the most popular drug, which induced an instantaneous euphoric high for the user.
+Due to this, powered cocaine became a booming illicit trade in the Americas.
+The war on drugs did nothing except for fueling demand of the product itself and increasing the power of those who produced it.
+Cocaine is fondly called nose candy because users generally use their nostrils as an entry point for the drug.
+Although students at RHHS probably cannot afford cocaine unless their parents are exceedingly rich, they can indulge in snorting pure sugar for the fun of it.

+**Description**:
+Feng, this is the second time I've seen you snort candy in class!

+**Effect**
+* Heals user by 40 HP.
+* Accuracy: 100%
+* PP: 20

+### Work Out
+Working out, or exercising is an excellent to stay fit.
+Used to lose weight, gain muscle or just to maintain a healthy lifestyle, exercising should be part of everyone's daily schedule.
+Except for the fact that everyone is getting fat from poor nutrition and living a sedentary lifestyle thanks to the Internet.

+**Description**: What does this move even mean?

+**Effect**
+* Doubles the attack and speed of the user.
+* Accuracy: 100%
+* PP: 20

+## Intelligence
+### Play Clarinet
+A long, black, and glorified recorder, clarinets are hallmarked as one of the easiest instruments to pick up and play.
+Despite this, it does take a good chunk of time to skill and master, in order to play faster, more accurately, and with better tone.

+**Description**: You kinda look like a snake charmer.

+**Effect**
+* Base power: 20
+* Accuracy: 100%
+* PP: 20
+* Double's the user's intelligence

+### Play Clarinet
+A curved, brass, and glorified recorder, saxophones are hallmarked as probably the second easiest instrument to pick up and play.
+Despite this, it does take a good chunk of time to skill and master, in order to play faster, more accurately, and with better tone.
+Saxophones are also much cooler than the other instruments because they're a jazz staple.

+**Description**: You kinda look like sad.

+**Effect**
+* Base power: 20
+* Accuracy: 100%
+* PP: 20
+* Double's the user's intelligence

 # Abilities
 Abilities are a battle mechanic that affects how battles are fought.
 Abilities are all passive and may require specific scenarios to activate.